databrary/www/databrary/input/pages/about/jobs/front-end.md

 # Summary

-Databrary seeks a flexible and motivated JavaScript programmer to take ownership of our unique, web-based, AngularJS-powered data library.
-Your mission will be to collaborate closely with a small, vibrant team of developers and developmental scientists to design and implement tools enabling researchers to collaborate, store, explore, and access research datasets in ways never before possible.
+Databrary seeks a flexible and motivated JavaScript programmer to take ownership of our unique, web-based, video data library.
+Your will collaborate closely with a small team of developers and developmental scientists to design and implement tools enabling researchers to collaborate, store, explore, and access research datasets.

 # Responsibilities